Receive last updates and news. We won’t use your email for spam.

 Simply said, both resistance and flow are in a constant battle and the outcome impacts the price path as follows:

 Stronger price flow will beat weaker support or resistance.

 Weaker price flow will lose versus stronger support or resistance.

 Our “path of least resistance” articles examines this concept in fine detail.
 Today’s article, however, focuses on how to actually measure the flow of price action.

 The resistance part has already been reviewed in detail via our Ultimate Guide on Support and Resistance (S&R).
 It provides a deep overview of how to determine S&R, what tools and indicators to use, how to use S&R and much more.
 Now it’s time to analyse the flow of price action.

 The 4 Types of Price Action

 It is important to know that strong price movement is called impulse or momentum whereas weak price action is known as corrective or consolidation.
 The strength or weakness of price flow can be understood by analysing whether price is behaving impulsively or correctively.

-Both strong and weak price action can take place during bullish and bearish price movements.
-Simply said, impulse and corrections can be either bullish (price is moving up) or bearish (price is moving down).
+Both strong and weak price action can take place during bullish and bearish price movements, which is why they are sometimes divided into bullish and bearish price action movements.
+Simply said, impulse and corrections forex can be either bullish (price is moving up) or bearish (price is moving down).
 This creates four different types of price movements, which in some ways can been seen as “DNA” or heart beat of the market:

 GBP/USD 4 hour chart: blue arrows indicate bullish momentum, green arrows indicate bullish correction, red arrows indicate bearish impulse, and orange arrow indicates bearish correction.